 So they rent, which means landlords and property managers must make a decision about whether to lease to them.

-What are the practical advantages, risks and pitfalls of leasing to illegal immigrants?
+What are the practical advantages, risks and pitfalls of signing a lease contract with illegal immigrant renters?

-On the state and local levels, laws run the gamut from heavily pro-immigrant to doggedly anti-immigrant.
+On the state and local levels, laws run the gamut from doggedly pro-immigrant to unabashedly anti-immigrant.

-In some states and municipalities, it is a crime for landlords to house illegal immigrants.
-For example, property managers and landlords in Oklahoma risk criminal penalties for leasing to illegal immigrants.
+In some states and municipalities, it is a crime for landlords to knowingly sign a lease contract with illegal immigrants.
+For example, property managers and landlords in Oklahoma risk criminal penalties for signing a lease with illegal immigrant tenants.

-Elsewhere, for example in California and New York, it’s illegal for landlords or manager to even ask a rental applicant’s immigration status.
+At the opposite side of the political and legal spectrum, for example in California and New York, it’s illegal for landlords or manager to even ask a rental applicant’s immigration status!

 Before you do anything you might live to regret, make sure you understand your state and local laws.
 You might think you’re following your conscience, but the law may have something entirely different to say on the matter.